 He then moved from Bengaluru to Jodhpur to begin his work in restoring the land at Peshawas under the project Maruvan, a non-profit.

-He wanted to revive the land and dedicate it for creating a safe habitat for deer and other wild animals in the vicinity,”
+He wanted to revive the land and dedicate it for creating a safe habitat for deer and other wild animals in the vicinity,” he says.

 The flash floods and droughts faced by the Luni River flood plains had eroded the topsoil making it infertile.